AlertedCoffee/neoflex-SimpleCaclculator/README.md

 # neoflex-SimpleCaclculator
 First experience of using java with spring.
-It contains two int methods: plus(a, b) and minus(a, b), their names speaks for itself.
+This project contains two int methods: plus(a, b) and minus(a, b), their names speaks for itself.